OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

-If you use the built-in defines like @c OGRE_HLSL, you can even write programs compatible with both HLSL and GLSL.
-In fact, you can use `#include <OgreUnifiedShader.h>` in the shader which provides cross-language macros to help with this.
+You can even write programs compatible with both HLSL and GLSL by using `#include <OgreUnifiedShader.h>` in the shader which provides cross-language macros to help with this.
+See @ref Cross-platform-Shaders for more information.

 # Unified High-level Programs {#Unified-High_002dlevel-Programs}